BlaqueDevs/se-assignment-day-4-software-project-management-shezwadzie/README.md

 1. I will analyze the market trends in order to identify gaps in existing solutions and position the software as a unique solution that addresses these gaps.
 2. Understanding the market trends will assist me to identify specific segments, such as schools, organizations, or individuals, that would benefit most from the software.
 3. A thorough analysis of the market trends wiil ensure I develop a competitive strategy that will differentiate the software from existing solutions.
+Development:

+1. Understanding market trends to prioritize features that address the most pressing needs of the target audience.
+2. Analysis of market trends to identify emerging technologies, such as AI, blockchain, or AR/VR, that can enhance the software's functionality and user experience.
+3. Understanding market trends to develop a scalable architecture that can accommodate growing demand and evolving user needs.